adedamola26/data-pipeline-4-online-retail/README.md

 # Endnote

-If you've got any feedback for me, please feel free to reach out at adedamolade@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/adedamolade/).
+If you've got any feedback for me, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/adedamolade/).

 Thank you for reading!